HewlettPackard/squest/docs/manual/notifications.md

 By default, notifications are enabled.
 You can disable all notifications from your profile page by accessing the user details page in the top right corner of the Squest application.

+!!! note

->**Note:** Administrators will not receive any notification without subscribing to some services.
+    Administrators will not receive any notification without subscribing to some services.
 See below.

 ## Subscribe to service notifications (admin)